cs3org/OCM-API/IETF-OCM-IP.md

 access token, and HTTP Message Signature work in the Open Cloud Mesh specification.
-Thanks to the OCM community for the discussions that shaped the webapp sharing design this document extends, and in particular to Enrique Pérez Arnaud who was invaluable in implementing webapp sharing in the first place.
+Thanks to the OCM community for the discussions that shaped the webapp sharing design this document extends, and in particular to Enrique Pérez Arnaud and Matthias Kraus who helped shape the format of this protocol.

 Work on this document has been funded by [Sovereign Tech Agency][sta] through the [Tech Fund][sta-fund], with a specific [project][sta-ocm].